Chapter 7, Title 11, United States Code: Applicability of exemptions

 BAPCPA attempted to eliminate the perceived "forum shopping" by changing the rules on claiming exemptions.
-Under BAPCPA, a debtor who has moved from one state to another within two years of filing (730 days) the bankruptcy case must use exemptions from the place of the debtor's domicile for the majority of the 180-day period preceding the two years (730 days) before the filing §522(b)(3).
+Under BAPCPA, a debtor who has moved from one state to another within two years of filing (730 days) the bankruptcy case must use exemptions from the place of the debtor's domicile for the majority of the 180-day period preceding the two years (730 days) before the filing (§522(b)(3)).
 If the new residency requirement would render the debtor ineligible for any exemption, then the debtor can choose the federal exemptions.

 BAPCPA also "capped" the amount of a homestead exemption that a debtor can claim in bankruptcy, despite state exemption statutes.
 Also, there is a "cap" placed upon the homestead exemption in situations where the debtor, within 1,215 days (about 3 years and 4 months) preceding the bankruptcy case, added value to a homestead.
 The provision provides that "any value in excess of $125,000" added to a homestead can not be exempted.
 The only exception is if the value was transferred from another homestead within the same state or if the homestead is the principal residence of a family farmer (§522(p)).
-This "cap" would apply in situations where a debtor has purchased a new homestead in a different state, or where the debtor has increased the value to his or her homestead (presumably through a remodeling or addition).
+This "cap" would apply in situations where a debtor has purchased a new homestead in a different state, or where the debtor has increased the value to their homestead (presumably through a remodeling or addition).